-Our inorganic pigments can be used for a variety of applications.
+Our Oxides and Ultramarines are inorganic pigments that can be used within a variety of personal care formulations.
 Please read each description or visit the Color Additive Usage Guide to identify which pigments are safe for your particular application.

-Except for the water dispersible Titanium Dioxide shown below, all of the below pigments must first be dispersed in oil and then added to your batch or product.
-These will not work in water formulations such as body sprays or low viscosity formulations such as body oils.
+With the exception of our Water Dispersible Titanium Dioxide, all of the below pigments must first be dispersed in oil prior to incorporation into your batch or product.
+These pigments will not work in water-based formulations or in body oils or other low viscosity formulations.

-Pearlescent micas are used to add color and sheen to various cosmetic products and are mostly used in the production of lipsticks, blushes and eye shadows.
-They are now becoming very popular as loose mineral make-up that you can make yourself.
-You can create virtually any shade of mineral make-up for your face by combining various shades of micas.
+Pearlescent Micas are used to add color and sheen to beauty, cosmetic and personal care products.
+They are primarily used in the formulation of lipsticks, blushes and eye shadows.
+They are also widely incorporated into loose mineral make-up.
+Virtually any shade of mineral make-up can be achieved by combining different shades of micas.
 Other pigments and additives can be used to darken or lighten colors and to create mineral make-up bases.

-Each mica has a particle size range listed.
-The smaller of the 2 numbers (in microns) refers to the smallest particle size and the larger number refers to the largest particles.
+The product description for each mica includes the particle size range.
+The smaller of the 2 numbers (in microns) refers to the smallest particle size, and the larger number refers to the largest particles.
 The overall visual size of the mica will be an average of the two numbers.

-Smaller sizes will give a pearlescent effect with a smooth sheen.
-Medium size particles give a satin effect.
-Large particle sizes give a sparkle effect.
+Smaller sizes exhibit a pearlescent effect with a smooth sheen.
+Medium size particles lend a satin effect.
+Large particle sizes offer a sparkle-like effect.
 The smaller the particle size is, the more opaque it will make your product.
-So you can use the fine micas to opacify transparent soaps.
-Some micas are first coated with an iron oxide which absorbs light and then it is coated with an interference color to reflect light.
-The result is a two-tone mica which changes color as it turns.
+Fine micas can be used to opacify transparent soaps.
+Some Pearlescent Micas are first coated with an iron oxide that absorbs light and is then coated with an interference color to reflect light.
+The result is a two-tone mica that changes color as it turns.

-Micas can be heavy and therefore may settle out in low viscosity.
-To use in soaps, pour your soaps at cooler temperatures as they will suspend the micas better.
-To achieve the real effect of a mica in soap, the particles need to be aligned in the same direction - you can try pouring your soap and then "combing" the surface of the soap in one direction using a spatula.
+Due to their weight Pearlescent Micas may settle out in low viscosity formulations.
+To incorporate them into soaps, pour your soaps at cooler temperatures, as they will then suspend the micas better.
+To achieve the true effect of a mica in soap, the particles need to be aligned in the same direction.
+Using a spatula, try pouring your soap and then "combing" the surface of the soap in one direction.
 You will get different results when you add micas to colored verses non-colored soaps.
-Having a background color enhances the effects of the mica.
+A background color enhances the effects of the mica.

-To add mica powder to a liquid formulation, first disperse the mica in a small amount of oil and then add the colored oil to the batch once all the clumps are broken up.
+To add Pearlescent Mica Powders to a liquid formulation, first disperse the mica in a small amount of oil and then add the colored oil to the batch once all the clumps are broken up.
 Micas are easily stirred into dry salts and powders.
 Please be sure to heed the "Not Safe for Lips" and "Not Stable in CP (Cold Process) Soap" precautions.